JaviCervera/xsymbol/README.md

 * [ ] Parser with infix operators.
 * [ ] Use comma to separate values in list.
+* [ ] Add :? operator to not require to close all chained else ifs.
 * [ ] Add constants (only local by now?).
 * [ ] Add dictionaries created with {"key": value} syntax.
 * [ ] Add dot access syntactic sugar for dictionaries.